dyng/ctrlsf.vim/README.md

 - `q` - Close preview window.

-Some default defined keys may comflict with keys you have used to when you are editing.
-But don't worry, you can custom your mapping by setting `g:ctrlsf_mapping`. `:h g:ctrlsf_mapping` for more information.
+Some default defined keys may comflict with keys you have been used to when you are editing.
+But don't worry, you can customize your mapping by setting `g:ctrlsf_mapping`. `:h g:ctrlsf_mapping` for more information.

 ## Use Your Own Map